Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Introduction

 \item High-quality feasible solution generation: using local solvers to guide the branch-and-bound process effectively and generate high-quality feasible solutions. \end{itemize}

-As a motivating use case, we apply our framework to the Unit Commitment problem with AC Optimal Power Flow constraints, hereafter referred to as UC-OPF, a fundamental application in energy systems that naturally leads to difficult MIQCQPs but has a sparse network structure.
-We demonstrate that our approach achieves high-quality solutions on UC-OPF instances derived from standard IEEE test systems.
+As a case study, we apply our framework to the Unit Commitment problem with AC Optimal Power Flow constraints, hereafter referred to as UC-OPF, a fundamental energy systems application that yields challenging MIQCQPs with a sparse network structure.
+We demonstrate that our approach produces high-quality solutions on instances derived from standard IEEE test systems.
+The framework is designed to scale to large problem instances and efficiently produce high-quality feasible solutions for the UC-OPF and related optimization problems.
+While the primary focus of this work is on computational performance and practical solution quality rather than on guaranteeing global optimality, the proposed method nevertheless yields an optimality gap, which is typically small for the instances considered in this study.
+Importantly, we also show that our approach scales significantly better than two state-of-the-art solvers, Gurobi \shortcite{gurobi2025} and BARON \shortcite{baron2025}.

-The structure of the paper is organized as follows: Section \ref{sec:literature} highlights the main approaches used in the literature to solve MIQCQPs, Section \ref{sec:methodology} describes the solution approach and all components used to solve this problem, Section \ref{sec:ucacopf} presents the unit commitment problem with optimal power flow constraints, and Section \ref{sec:results} presents and analyzes the computational results on the UC-OPF.
-Finally, Section \ref{sec:conclusion} summarizes the presented approach and concludes with future research directions.
+The structure of the paper is organized as follows: Section \ref{sec:literature} reviews some of the main approaches used in the literature to solve MIQCQPs, Section \ref{sec:methodology} describes the solution approach, Section \ref{sec:ucacopf} presents the unit commitment problem with optimal power flow constraints, and Section \ref{sec:results} presents and analyzes the computational results on the UC-OPF.
+Finally, Section \ref{sec:conclusion} summarizes the main contributions and concludes with future research directions.